Contract Costing Meaning

 - Each customer has a separate account maintained to track work done, progress billings & amounts received to date.

 - Direct expenses include the cost of material, labor, electricity, telephone charges, insurance expensesInsurance ExpensesInsurance Expense, also called Insurance Premium, is the amount a Company pays to obtain an insurance contract for covering their risk from any unexpected catastrophe.
-You can calculate it as a fixed percentage of the sum insured & it is paid at a daily pre-specified period. , consumables, depreciation, or hire charges of machinery used for the contract.
+You can calculate it as a fixed percentage of the sum insured & it is paid at a daily pre-specified period. , consumables, depreciationDepreciationDepreciation is a systematic allocation method used to account for the costs of any physical or tangible asset throughout its useful life.
+Its value indicates how much of an asset’s worth has been utilized.
+Depreciation enables companies to generate revenue from their assets while only charging a fraction of the cost of the asset in use each year. , or hire charges of machinery used for the contract.

 - The progress-billings are decided by the certificate from experts, wherein work completion is specified.
 The proportionate billing is done accordingly.